SovnSkyrim/QWEST/README.md

 A wide variety of mods are used to increase variety to the enemies you encounter across Tamriel.
 Draugrs have been diversified using [DUI](https://www.nexusmods.com/skyrimspecialedition/mods/21775), [BriDO](https://www.nexusmods.com/skyrimspecialedition/mods/26188) and [Cannibal Draugr on Solstheim](https://www.nexusmods.com/skyrimspecialedition/mods/21238).
 Bandit types have been implemented via [OBIS](https://www.nexusmods.com/skyrimspecialedition/mods/4145) and its Patrol addon.
 Vampires have been improved through the use of [Better Vampire NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/9510).
 Dragons are enhanced using [Splendor](https://www.nexusmods.com/skyrimspecialedition/mods/9670), [Diverse Dragons Collection](https://www.nexusmods.com/skyrimspecialedition/mods/695) and [Zim's Dragon Improvements](https://www.nexusmods.com/skyrimspecialedition/mods/38693).
 This list is not exhaustive!

 ## Installation

 ### Pre-Installation

-These steps are only needed if you install the Modlist for the first time.
-If you are updating the Modlist, jump straight to [Updating](#updating).
+These steps are only needed if you install this Modlist for the first time.
+If you update the Modlist, jump straight to [Updating](#updating).

 #### Installing Microsoft Visual C++ Redistributable Package

 I doubt you need to do this since you likely already have this installed.
-This package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+The package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

-#### Steam Library
+#### Steam Config

-If you have your steam library in program files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
-I will not provide support to people with Skyrim in their Program Files folder.
-Locations like Documents, Downloads, Desktop, or OneDrive are NOT fine.
-The best location would be ``C:\SteamLibrary`` if you have a single drive, or whichever Drive Letter you have on your main Games drive.
-Such a location is also called the "root of the drive."
+##### Disable the Steam Overlay

+The Steam Overlay can cause issues with ENB and is recommended to be turned off.

+Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

-#### Change Steam's Update Behavior
+#### Change Steams Update Behavior

 SSE is still being updated by Bethesda (they only add Creation Club content).
 Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically update the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
+To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
 You should also disable the Steam Cloud while you're at it.

-#### Set the Game language to English
+#### Set the Game language and Windows Region to English

-Just do it.
 This entire Modlist is in English and 99% of all mods you will find are also in English.
-I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
+Some mods can break when using a non English version of Windows.
+Ensure that your Windows Regional Format is set to English.

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 #### Clean Skyrim

-I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
+I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
-Alternatively, use the [Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133).
+Alternatively, use the [Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) to complelety wipe the game.

-If you ever used Vortex to mod Skyrim SE, using the Shredder becomes a critically important step, as Vortex will conflict heavily with any Wabbajack installation, so backup your stuff or shred it.
+### It is *vital* that your Binkw64.dll is unmodified and *not* a replacement from another mod.
+If you have a version that is not 292KB in size, delete it and verify your game files.

-## Start Skyrim
+#### Start Skyrim

-After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.
+After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
+Do not worry about this part as the installation will replace this graphics settings.

-1. Leave the quality to what Skyrim sets it to, but you can lower it if you wish.
-FPS gain is minor though.
-2. Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
-3. Set _Antialiasing_ to _Off_
-4. Check _Windowed Mode_ and _Borderless_

 Start the game and exit once you're in the main menu.

 ### Using Wabbajack

-## Preparations
+#### Preparations

-Download the release to a _working folder_.
-This folder **must not** be in a _common folder_ like your Desktop, Downloads or Program Files folder.
+Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in a _working folder_.
+This folder **must not** be in a _common folder_ like your Desktop, Downloads, OneDrive or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

-Wabbajack will not work with Windows 7, I will not offer any kind of support for users of that operating system.

-## Downloading and Installing
+#### Downloading and Installing

+The download and installation process can take a very long time depending on your system specs.
+Wabbajack will calculate the amount of threads it will use at the start of the installation.
+To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

 To prepare the download, and make sure Wabbajack doesn't stall on those files; download those 4 mods manually:
 - https://mega.nz/file/IS4EjJhC#inP4yfb3i-UO_sx790OpoFDk81x-WIRf9WcBeKxnmYo